PSCLab-ASU/OpenICS/LDAMP_tf/README.txt

 Variables:

 sensing: unused
-reconstruction: type of reconstruction (IstaNetPlus)
+reconstruction: type of reconstruction (LDAMP)
 stage: either "training" or "testing"
 default: default is training
 dataset: name of dataset to train on